 Luggage Storage & Lockers

 At the time of this update, we did not have any information about mobile charging availability.
-If you know, write a review or email us at [email protected]
+If you know, click here to update this airport guide.

 There is a souvenir type shop located both landside and airside.